naure/YaP/README.md

 ## Truly integrated

-Mix Shell and Python expressions, both ways.
-Outputs can be used directly as strings, or easily interpreted in various ways.
+The best of both worlds: Python code and inline shell commands.
+Outputs can be interpreted directly as strings, lists of lines, csv, or json objects.

-Lots of straight-forward conveniences for arguments, files and strings handling.
+Lots of straight-forward conveniences for arguments, files, strings and errors handling.

 Command interpolation with { any(expression) }.

 ## Safe:

+Shell scripting is tricky, error-prone and unsafe.
 Hell is quotes.
 And spaces in filenames.
 Or space-separated lists.
 When missing arguments gives an empty string messing up your paths.
 And logic with nothing but strings.
 Avoid all of this.

-In Yap, code is independent of input.
-Python's data structures and logic are well-defined.
-Missing arguments like $1 or environment variables like $var will raise an error as expected.
+Yap is a normal programming language; the code doesn't depend on input values.
+It uses the well-defined Python's data structures and logic.
+Common cases like missing arguments will raise an error as expected.

     print($1)  # Raises an exception if missing print($1 or 'Default')  # Or provide an alternative